 Bovine Spongiform Encephalopathy (BSE)

-BSE, widely known as "Mad Cow Disease," is a fatal disease of cattle first recognized in the United Kingdom in 1986.
+BSE, widely known as “Mad Cow Disease,” is a fatal disease of cattle first recognized in the United Kingdom (UK) in 1986.
 Most research suggests an abnormal protein, known as a prion, causes this progressive neurological disorder.
-BSE spreads in cattle primarily through ingestion of prion-containing material from an infected animal.
-Cattle infected with BSE take 2 to 8 years before showing signs of disease, which include changes in temperament such as nervousness or aggressiveness, and progressive incoordination.
-Scientific evidence supports a causal association between the disease agent that causes BSE in cattle and the new human disease, variant Creutzfeldt–Jakob (vCJD) disease.
+BSE spreads in cattle primarily through ingestion of protein meal rendered from tissues of an infected animal.
+Cattle infected with BSE take 2 to 8 years before showing signs of disease, which include changes in temperament such as nervousness or disorientation, and progressive incoordination.
+Scientific evidence supports a link between exposure to the disease agent that causes BSE in cattle and the new human disease, variant Creutzfeldt–Jakob (vCJD) disease.